Technology can be a pain in the neck!

 - Limit your time on your smartphone.
 Regular breaks are needed.
 Make an effort to get off of your phone after 20 minutes and move around.

 All the portable technology has allowed us many opportunities, but there are some drawbacks if not used correctly.
-We hope these tips assist you in not falling victim to “Tech-Neck”.
+We hope these tips assist you in not falling victim to tech neck.
+If you do find yourself in need of care, contact our CURAVITA clinic or book online.